-Kentucky taxpayers are reminded to report taxable intangible personal property; Kentucky business taxpayers are reminded to report all taxable personal property, except motor vehicles, owned on January 1 to either the property valuation administrator in the county of residence (or location of business) or the Office of Property Valuation in Frankfort.
-Intangible personal property is to be reported on the Intangible Property Tax Return, Form 62A376, and tangible personal property is to be reported on the Tangible Personal Property Tax Return, Form 62A500.
-The due date for these returns is May 15.
-Do not mail these returns with your income tax return; use a separate envelope.
+Kentucky business taxpayers are reminded to report all taxable personal property, except motor vehicles, owned on January 1 to either the property valuation administrator in the county of residence (or location of business) or the Office of Property Valuation in Frankfort.
+Tangible personal property is to be reported on the Tangible Personal Property Tax Return, Form 62A500.
+The due date for this return is May 15.

+Do not mail this return with your income tax return; use a separate envelope.